mend/renovate-ce-ee/docs/configuration-gitlab.md

 #### Core Renovate Configuration

-"Core" Renovate functionality (i.e. same functionality you'd find in the CLI version or the hosted app) can be configured using environment variables (e.g. `RENOVATE_XXXXXX`) or via a `config.js` file that you mount inside the Renovate Pro container to `/usr/src/app/config.js`.
-Here are some essentials for Renovate Pro:
+"Core" Renovate functionality (i.e. same functionality you'd find in the CLI version or the hosted app) can be configured using environment variables (e.g. `RENOVATE_XXXXXX`) or via a `config.js` file that you mount inside the WhiteSource Renovate container to `/usr/src/app/config.js`.
+Here are some essentials for WhiteSource Renovate:

 **`RENOVATE_PLATFORM`**: Set this to `gitlab`